Aromatization

 Aromatization is a chemical reaction in which an aromatic system is formed from a single nonaromatic precursor.
 Typically aromatization is achieved by dehydrogenation of existing cyclic compounds, illustrated by the conversion of cyclohexane into benzene.
 Aromatization includes the formation of heterocyclic systems.

 Industrial practice

 Although not practiced under the name, aromatization is a cornerstone of oil refining.
-One of the major reforming reactions is the dehydrogenation of naphthenes into aromatics.
-The process, which is catalyzed by platinum, is exemplified in the conversion methylcyclohexane (a naphthene) into toluene (an aromatic).
+One of the major reforming reactions is the dehydrogenation of paraffins and naphthenes into aromatics.

+The process, which is catalyzed by platinum supported by aluminium oxide, is exemplified in the conversion methylcyclohexane (a naphthene) into toluene (an aromatic).
 Dehydrocyclization converts paraffins (acyclic hydrocarbons) into aromatics.
 A related aromatization process includes dehydroisomerization of methylcyclopentane to benzene:

+As of alkanes, they first dehydrogenate to olefins, then form rings at the place of the double bond, becoming cycloalkanes, and finally gradually lose hydrogen to become aromatic hydrocarbons.